 Who are you creating content for?

 Who do you want to view and interact with your content?
 You don’t want to blindly produce content without knowing the intended audience.
 This is called developing your target audience.
 I know what you will say; your target audience is potential customers.
 Well, that’s obvious but doesn’t really answer the question.
 The second answer I hear is, well, anyone can be my customer, so my target audience is everyone!
-Well, no.
+Well, no. You should have a persona that represents your ideal client.
+Keep this profile in mind during your content creation.

 What problem are you solving for them?